-Section 165.10 of the LFL provides that if there are funds of a Fire District other than the proceeds of bonds, bond anticipation notes, capital notes and budget notes, and funds which, by law, may be used only for stated purposes, which are not immediately required for the purpose or purposes for which the same were borrowed, raised or otherwise created, the Board of Fire Commissioners may authorize the temporary use of such funds for the purpose or purposes for which an issue of bonds or capital notes has been authorized.
+Section 165.10 of the LFL provides that if there are funds other than the proceeds of bonds, bond anticipation notes, capital notes and budget notes, and funds which, by law, may be used only for stated purposes, which are not immediately required for the purpose or purposes for which the same were borrowed, raised or otherwise created, the Board of Trustees may authorize the temporary use of such funds for the purpose or purposes for which an issue of bonds or capital notes has been authorized.
 Suitable records must be kept of the temporary diversion of such funds.
-Such funds are to be made again available to the Fire District from the proceeds of such bonds or capital notes or from the proceeds of the sale of bond anticipation notes issued in anticipation of the sale of such bonds.
+Such funds are to be made again available to the Library District from the proceeds of such bonds or capital notes or from the proceeds of the sale of bond anticipation notes issued in anticipation of the sale of such bonds.

 Therefore, if a valid bond resolution is not in place (including any applicable referendum having successfully occurred), at the time available moneys are advanced, they may not be reimbursed from later borrowing proceeds.
 Nevertheless, this practice continues to occur with some regularity.
 It can be the subject of criticism on audit by the Office of the State Comptroller.
-It is preferable simply to adopt a bond resolution prior to the temporary advance without borrowing the funds in the public markets, and, thus, without starting the PPU clock running.
+It is preferable to simply adopt a bond resolution prior to the temporary advance, without borrowing the funds in the public markets, and thus without starting the PPU clock running, but this is not possible for Library District preliminary project expenses incurred prior to the referendum.

-The adoption and public approval of a bond resolution will also cover the Fire District with regard to the federal bond reimbursement regulations.
+The adoption and public approval of a bond resolution by the Affiliated Entity will also cover the Library District with regard to the federal bond reimbursement regulations.
 These regulations generally require a "statement of official intent" prior to temporary advances of available moneys.
 A properly drafted bond resolution may serve as an official notice of intent to borrow under these Treasury Regulations as well as LFL Section 165.10.
+In addition, a Library Board of Trustees should itself state its intent to reimburse at the earliest possible date when planning for any capital project.